Abstract

 5.1 Best all-around

 For a mixed enterprise document workload (scanned intake and grounded QA), the best all-around open-weight model is Qwen3-VL-235B.
-It is the only open model strong on both axes — best open document-vision extraction (matching its Bedrock twin to the decimal at 83.7% on degraded scans), a competitive ~29–30% on RAG — at low cost ($1.30/M self-hosted, $2.66 Bedrock) and the highest open-model throughput tested (3,838 tok/s).
-If the workload is text-only (no scanned images), GLM-4.7 is the better all-rounder: top-cluster RAG (36.8% self-hosted), strong clean-digital extraction (95.8%), the cheapest self-host ($1.27/M), and the fastest managed latency (1.3 s).
-Pay for the frontier (Opus 4.8) only when degraded-document extraction accuracy is the priority — that is the one axis where its ~10-point lead and 8–38× cost are justified.
+It is the only open model strong on both axes: best open document-vision extraction (matching its Bedrock twin to the decimal at 83.7% on degraded scans) and a competitive ~29–30% on RAG, at low cost ($1.30/M self-hosted, $2.66 Bedrock) and the highest open-model throughput tested (3,838 tok/s).
+If the workload is text-only (no scanned images), GLM-4.7 is the better all-rounder: top-cluster RAG (36.8% self-hosted), saturated clean-digital extraction (99.3%), the cheapest self-host ($1.27/M), and the fastest managed latency (1.3 s).
+If retrieval quality is the single thing that matters and the volume is bounded, DeepSeek-V4-Pro tops the RAG axis (40%), but at $11.71/M it is the most expensive open model to serve, a quality choice rather than a default.
+Pay for the frontier (Opus 4.8) only when degraded commercial-document extraction accuracy is the priority.
+That is now the one axis where its ~10-point lead and 8–38× cost are justified (medical extraction saturates across the open lineup).

 5.2 Situational guide